cisagov/crossfeed/docs/src/documentation-pages/usage/product-overview.md

 sidenav: user-guide
 ---

-Crossfeed is a self-service tool that continuously monitors an organization's public-facing attack surface. users can use Crossfeed in order to view a snapshot of their organization's assets from an attacker's perspective and make informed risk decisions about their assets.
+Crossfeed is a self-service tool that continuously monitors an organization's public-facing attack surface.
+Users can use Crossfeed in order to view a snapshot of their organization's assets from an attacker's perspective and make informed risk decisions about their assets.

 ### What Crossfeed does